-In the state of Florida — surprisingly — courts have ruled that it is possible to be arrested and convicted of DUI on a bicycle, says Fort Lauderdale DUI lawyer WR Moore Criminal Defense.
+In the state of Florida -- surprisingly -- courts have ruled that it is possible to be arrested and convicted of DUI on a bicycle, says Fort Lauderdale DUI Lawyer William Moore.
 There are no precise figures available, but arrests of individuals riding a bike while (allegedly or actually) under the influence of alcohol or other substances are more common than one might imagine.

 Implied consent is not applicable for a bicycle DUI.
-Implied consent refers to the fact that the operation of a motor vehicle — generally a car — on the roads in Florida necessarily means that the operator has consented to certain DUI testing when requested by a law enforcement officer, says Fort Lauderdale DUI lawyer WR Moore Criminal Defense.
+Implied consent refers to the fact that the operation of a motor vehicle -- generally a car -- on the roads in Florida necessarily means that the operator has consented to certain DUI testing when requested by a law enforcement officer, says Fort Lauderdale DUI Lawyer William Moore.
 Most often, this means a breathalyzer test.

 The relevant section of the Florida statute states that committing a DUI involves a “vehicle,” which has been interpreted very broadly since its enactment A bicycle is not a motor vehicle, but can be taken on the public streets and roadways.
-There is also a colorable argument that bicycles, sharing the streets with cars, can pose a hazard to the safe flow of traffic and pedestrians if an operator is impaired, according to Broward DUI attorney WR Moore Criminal Defense.
+There is also a colorable argument that bicycles, sharing the streets with cars, can pose a hazard to the safe flow of traffic and pedestrians if an operator is impaired, according to Broward DUI attorney William R. Moore.

 For purposes of driver’s license suspension, the DUI must be in a motor vehicle, such as a car.
 The courts are split as to whether the typically mandatory driver’s license suspension periods are required when the DUI did not occur on a motor vehicle.